Today’s video is an extra special one.

 - Women who are having a dress custom-made by a designer.

-- Dress designers who want to know what a top level Dancesport adjudicator considers appealing and distracting so your client's dresses are always spot-on.
+- Similarly, dress designers who want to know what a top level Dancesport adjudicator considers appealing and distracting so your client's dresses are always spot-on.

 Thanks SEW much to Jenell for taking time for this interview.